markrad/Azure-Embedded-IoT-C-Sample/README.md

 - Receive C2D messages from the IoT hub (but just prints them out)
 - Receive and action two device methods :- interval and kill
 - Reconnection logic
+- Device twins that allow one to modify the telemetry interval

 ## Not Implemented
-- No support for device twins
 - Error handling probably leaves something to be desired (but is getting better)

 ## Components